UoB-COMSM0166/2025-group-10/README.md

 2. I hope the interface can be more refined.
 3. The stationary platforms could be longer.

-> *Note: We decided not to focus on the fourth comment about moving platforms.*

 **Insights**
 Players hesitated and made trial-and-error movements at the start, indicating insufficient feedback and unclear physical mechanics.